 You’ve known your other half for a respectable amount of time.
 You positively enjoy each other’s company.
 Maybe you’ve lived together, maybe you haven’t.
-Maybe it’s complicated and you have a few things to agree on – or maybe everything between you seems wonderful, and you expect it to be so forever.
-Maybe it’s the time in your life when you may be ready to settle down.
+Maybe it’s a little complicated, and you still have a few things to agree on.
+Or maybe everything between you seems wonderful, and you expect it to be so forever.
+Maybe it’s the time in your life when you are ready to settle down.

-Should you try and keep things going as they are?
-Or should you take a leap of faith and propose to your beloved?
+Should you keep things as they are?
+Or should you take a leap of faith and propose?
 Alternatively, should you accept a proposal?
 Is your partner the ONE?
 It can sound like an easy question.
 Do you love them?
 Yes.
 Do they love you?
 Yes.
 High-five!

 “There are no guarantees.
 For fear, none are sufficient.
 For love, none are required.”
 Emmanuel Teney.

 Just focus on whether your partner is the right person for you right now.

 “But how did you know that it was Stacy?” – “There wasn’t a green light flashing, that’s for sure,” he said.
 “Mostly, I felt that I didn’t need to look any further.” –

 “But how can you be sure?”
 I persisted.
 “You can’t.
 There’s not just one person in the world who’s your type.
 There’s a whole group with the same likes and dislikes.
 But you want to spend your whole life looking for all of them?
 You just feel that everything’s right.
 You’re at peace with yourself.”

 Phyllis Reynolds Naylor, Now I’ll Tell You Everything